Welcome! I am a PhD candidate in Economics at Nova School of Business and Economics. I am on the 2025/26 academic job market.

 Abstract

 Mortgage repayments make up 30% of Euro-area household saving flows.
 I show that fixed amortization schedules, mandatory in most countries, induce wealth accumulation through debt repayment but limit consumption smoothing.
 In a life-cycle model with uninsurable income risk and illiquid home equity, costly deviation from scheduled repayment forces constrained homeowners to cut consumption and liquid saving.
 In the data, homebuyers are constrained: starting with large mortgages and little cash, they save more than renters (including debt repayment) but accumulate less liquid wealth.
 I exploit a 2013 Dutch policy change that made previously-free flexible repayment costly through tax incentives.
 Homebuyers accelerated repayment and built less liquid buffers.
 The model matches these patterns and shows mandatory amortization increases the share of hand-to-mouth households by 15 percentage points, amplifying financial wealth inequality.
-Welfare losses, at 2–3% of lifetime consumption – equivalent to working an extra year before retirement – are concentrated among lower-income households.Presented at: LIS Conference on Income and wealth inequality, NYU Student Macro Lunch, 9th Luxembourg Household Finance and Consumption Workshop, 4th Nova PhD Final Countdown, Banco de Portugal, LBS Transatlantic Doctoral Conference 2025, Young Economists’ Seminar at the 31st HNB Dubrovnik Economic Conference, 7th Baltic Economic Conference, 18th PEJ Meeting, XXVIII Vigo Workshop on Dynamic Macroeconomics, AREUEA International Conference 2025 Barcelona, Nova Macro/Finance PhD Job Market Workshop, CIRET (KOF-ETH) Workshop 2025, 4th Naples PhD and Post-Doctoral Workshop, 1st Zurich-Oxford Doctoral Symposium on Real Estate Markets, 8th Doctoral Workshop on Quantitative Dynamic Economics - Konstanz, AFA/ASSA 2026 (poster)+ (+ scheduled)
+Welfare losses, at 2–3% of lifetime consumption – equivalent to working an extra year before retirement – are concentrated among lower-income households.Presented at: LIS Conference on Income and wealth inequality, NYU Student Macro Lunch, Nova Finance Final Countdown, Banco de Portugal, 9th Luxembourg Household Finance and Consumption Workshop, LBS Trans-Atlantic Doctoral Conference 2025, 18th Young Economists’ Seminar at HNB Dubrovnik Economic Conference, 7th Baltic Economic Conference, 18th Portuguese Economic Journal Meeting, XXVIII Vigo Workshop on Dynamic Macroeconomics, AREUEA International Conference 2025 Barcelona, Nova Macro/Finance PhD Job Market Workshop, CIRET (KOF-ETH Zurich) Workshop 2025 (poster), 4th Naples PhD and Post-Doctoral Workshop, 1st Zurich-Oxford Doctoral Symposium on Real Estate Markets, 8th Doctoral Workshop on Quantitative Dynamic Economics, AFA/ASSA 2026 (poster), 2026 Georgia Tech-Atlanta Fed Household Finance Conference (poster)+ (+ scheduled)

 Working papers